 It’s not red plating but the rear panel is too hot to touch even with no signal.
 I can’t say whether it has always been like this and I gig virtually every weekend with it but I am a little concerned now.
 Would you know if they run hot naturally and if I need new ones would I need to re-bias?
 Any recommendations regarding replacements?
 ACDC, Sabbath type sound.

-Q. Is is easy to change the valves on my amplifier?
+Q15.
+Is it easy to change the valves on my amplifier?

-A. Yes this is very straightforward job and you can easily do it yourself.
+Yes, this is a very straightforward job and you can easily do it yourself.
 There are some tips above on how to remove and replace your valves.